 Fast forward a few years and I have a new vice.
 Once you get started, White Queso and Corn Dip

 Not surprisingly, it’s perfect for a holiday or game day party.
-Keep your guests dipping by serving from a crock pot with corn chips or my favorite, multi-grain tortilla chips.
+Keep your guests dipping by serving from a small slow cooker with corn chips or my favorite, multi-grain tortilla chips.

 Containers made with 8.5 x 5.5-inch pieces of colored card stock and Scotch tape.

 If you make this recipe and enjoy it, consider helping other readers and me by returning to this post.
 Leave a rating on the recipe card itself underneath the picture.
 Although always appreciated, comments aren’t required.
 Thank you for visiting!
 Paula